ishanjain28/csvd/README.md

 - The whole reader will be read into memory before returning the CSV reader, so it is not suitable for massive CSV's.
 - By default it checks for the following delimiters `, \t ; : |`, pass in a custom `*csvd.Sniffer` to change this.
 - It's not bullet proof!
 Quick and simple.
+- The default limiter is `,`.
+It can be changed by calling `NewSniffer`.
+The first delimiter given to `NewSniffer` is chosen to be the default delimiter.

 ## Usage